-Shortland Chambers was established in 1986 and is New Zealand’s largest set of barristers’ chambers.
-We have 34 members (18 of whom are Queen's Counsel) and a team of junior barristers.
+Shortland Chambers was established in 1986 and is one of New Zealand’s largest set of barristers’ chambers.
+We have 34 members (19 of whom are Queen's Counsel) and a team of junior barristers.

 Shortland Chambers’ members offer expert advice and advocacy in many practice areas.
 Their specialisations cover a broad range of commercial, civil, criminal and regulatory fields.
 Some members accept appointment as mediators and arbitrators.